Oh Woman, Oh Why: Release

 Apple Records released "Oh Woman, Oh Why" as the B-side of "Another Day" on 19 February 1971 in the United Kingdom and three days later on 22 February in the United States.
+(Note: 19 February 1971 was the same day Paul and Linda attended London's High Court for the Apple dissolution lawsuit hearing.)
 It was McCartney's debut single as a solo artist.
 The single peaked at number 5 on the Billboard Hot 100 in April 1971.
+According to Perasi, the version that appeared on the radio promo single was mixed in mono.
 On the Cash Box Top 100 chart, which listed sides separately, "Oh Woman, Oh Why" peaked at number 55.
 The song has been praised for McCartney's impressive range of vocal pitch.
 Record World called it "an intense raving side literally packed with dynamite."
 Jackson describes the song as "the first in a distinguished tradition of great B-sides by McCartney, which have not been consistently available and are thus overlooked."
+Guitar Worlds Damian Fanelli positively compared McCartney's lead vocal performance to that of his on the Beatles' song "Oh!
+Darling" (1969).
 In 2022, Pitchforks Jayson Greene said that the song "showcased a hammy Howlin' Wolf impersonation so unrestrained and cartoony that he resembled a furry green Muppet more than any Delta bluesman."